ED quizzes Rahul for 3rd consecutive day in National Herald money laundering case | Law-Order

 Gandhi is also understood to have been asked about a loan of Rs 1 crore taken by YI from a Kolkata-based company in February 2011 and the rationale behind it.

-The questions put to Gandhi, the sources indicated, start from the year 2011 when Young Indian was incorporated.
-It has also been learned that the questions cover the changes that took place in the shareholding pattern of the company after that, the procedures followed, and the salaries and VRS given to journalists working in the organization among other issues.
+The questions put to Gandhi, the sources indicated, start from the year 2011 when YI was incorporated.
+It has also been learnt that the questions cover the changes that took place in the shareholding pattern of the company after that, the procedures followed, and the salaries and VRS given to journalists working in the organisation among other issues.

-Congress has denied any wrongdoing in the case, saying Young Indian is a non-profit company established under section 25 of the Companies Act.
+The Congress has denied any wrongdoing in the case, saying YI is a non-profit company established under section 25 of the Companies Act.

-The rest of the money was given to the government as a pending lease amount for the assets held by AJL, its electricity and building expenses, and house tax, Congress spokesperson Randeep Surjewala said.
+The rest of the money was given to the government as pending lease amount for the assets held by AJL, its electricity and building expenses and house tax, Congress spokesperson Randeep Surjewala said.

 Congress leaders Mallikarjun Kharge and Pawan Bansal were questioned in this case recently, and Kharge said he gave ''evidence'' to the agency during his questioning.